hazelcast/fraud-detection-onnx/README.md

 # Monitoring in Hazelcast
-You can start Hazelcast Management Center by navigating to localhost:8080\
+You can start Hazelcast Management Center by navigating to localhost:8080

-Create a connection to <YOUR IP ADDRESS>:5701
+Create a connection to `YOUR IP ADDRESS`:5701

 Find details of the Fraud Detection Inference Pipeline\
 ![Management Center showing Fraud Detection Inference Job](./images/mc.png)

+In this case, please note that Total Out / Last Minute Out refer to potential fraud cases only!

 # Monitoring in Grafana